 I daresay one hundred years from now our needs for such menacing admonitions and the humorous good times derived thereof will not have changed.

 Though the necessity for Krampus’s particular brand of wintertime tough-lovin’ remains unchanged, his classic horned, cloven-hooved, Gene Simmons-tongued appearance may have altered over the years.
 A quick Google search returns countless antique, vintage, and old-timey imagery.
-But, as those clickbait-y, non-articles about our favourite 1980s child-star-turned-meth-addicts tease us–“what does he look like now?”
+But, as those clickbait-y, non-articles about our favorite 1980s child-star-turned-meth-addicts tease us–“what does he look like now?”

 Below is a diverse collection of contemporary Krampus portraiture from today’s artists with a keen eye aimed toward the dark and twisty, with details both horrific and hysterical.
 Though these recent interpretations range in tone from colorful and surreal to shadowy and mystical, it’s clear that Krampus, that monstrous creature of Germanic lore, remains a classic muse.